BrandonBartram98/BrandonBartram98/README.md

 - 🧑‍💻 Game/Web Developer & WebGL enthusiast

-- 🔭 Working on Free-Roam/Shared Space VR games at Xist VR
+- 🔭 Working on VR games for the Xist platform at Xist VR

 <br />